 14.4.1.
 Microbalance for PM Filter Weighting

 The calibration of the microgram balance used for PM mass filter weighing according to paragraph 12.1.4. shall be traceable to national or international standards.
 The balance shall comply with the linearity requirements of Table 14.6. with at least four equally spaced reference weights applying linear regression.
 This implies a precision of at least ±2 μg and a resolution of at least 1 μg (1 digit = 1 μg).
-The testing facility shall use certified calibration weights to verify the stability and the proper function of the microbalance regularly.
+The testing facility shall use certified calibration weights to verify the stability and the proper function of the microbalance, regularly.
 The testing facility shall perform the calibration of the microgram balance upon the initial installation, yearly, and at every major maintenance of the setup.

 14.4.2.
 Balance for Brake Parts Weighting

-The calibration of the balance used for the brake parts weighing according to paragraph 12.3 shall be traceable to national or international standards.
-The balance shall comply with the linearity requirements of Table 14.6 with at least four equally spaced reference weights applying linear regression.
+The calibration of the balance used for the brake parts weighing according to paragraph 12.3. shall be traceable to national or international standards.
+The balance shall comply with the linearity requirements of Table 14.6. with at least four equally spaced reference weights applying linear regression.
 This implies a precision of at least ±1 g and a resolution of at least 0.1 g.
-The testing facility shall use certified calibration weights to verify the stability and the proper function of the microbalance regularly.
+The testing facility shall use certified calibration weights to verify the stability and the proper function of the microbalance, regularly.
 The testing facility shall perform the calibration of the microgram balance upon the initial installation, yearly, and at every major maintenance of the setup.

 Table 14.6.
 Verification criteria for microgram balance